UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 For a smooth online gaming experience, keep your jitter under 10ms for competitive play and under 30ms for casual gaming to avoid rubber-banding.

-For gamers, jitter is often the difference between winning and losing.
-While a low ping is important, a low jitter score is critical for consistency.
-In fast-paced games like Valorant, Fortnite, or Call of Duty, high jitter causes “rubber-banding”, where your character moves forward only to snap back to a previous position a second later.
+Similarly, for gamers, jitter is often the deciding factor between winning a match and losing.
+While maintaining a low ping is incredibly important, a good jitter speed is critical for baseline consistency.
+In fast-paced games where split-second reactions matter, high jitter causes a phenomenon known as “rubber-banding.”
+This is when your character appears to move forward on your screen, only to snap violently back to a previous position a second later because the server received your movement data late.

 Common Causes of High Jitter